-The Ivorian artist Ngoye (Kouamé Jean Ngoran) graduated from the École Nationale des Beaux-Arts in 2006 and impresses with his lively neo-expressionist compositions.
-The main themes of his works are hidden psychosocial phenomena and human dynamics.
-Ngoye's works can be found in renowned private and public collections in the Ivory Coast as well as in international collections in Germany, Italy and France.
+Ngoye (1980, born in Abidjan, Côte d’Ivoire) contemporary artist and art porfessor, graduated from the École Nationale des Beaux-Arts in 2006.
+His works are already in renowned private and public collections around the world in (Germany, Italy and France).
 He also won the 47th Art Prize of the Société de Distribution d’eau en Côte d’Ivoire (SODECI).

 Human dynamics and inner states of mind usually remain hidden.
 True psychosocial phenomena differ from outward appearances.
 Emotions are isolated from the outside world, true identity is hidden.
 This is a theme that underlies all of Ngoye's work and is reflected in the symbol of the mask, which is linked to the tradition of his homeland on a metaphorical level.